Techtonica/curriculum/data-structures/stack.md

 ### Specific Things To Teach
 - Definition of stack
 - Show an example of stack data structure
-- JavaScript methods use to implement stack
+- JavaScript methods used to implement stack

 ### Materials